Jac0912/Note/Toefl/speaking/speaking-practice.md

 **tpo10-task2**
 Do you agree or disagree with the following statement?
 Use details and examples to explain your answer.
-All children should be required to learn a second language in school. expand social circle -> make friends with abroad students -> broaden their horizon of the word cultivate problem-solving abilities -> meet many difficulties, like pronunciation, grammar or words -> develop the skills to solve problems by searching learning resources
+All children should be required to learn a second language in school. expand social circle -> make friends with international students -> broaden their horizons of the word cultivate problem-solving abilities -> meet many difficulties, like pronunciation, grammar or words -> develop the skills to solve problems by searching learning resources